 An Example of Productivity Rate Analysis

-Let’s assume you have an eight hour work shift which includes a one hour lunch and two 15 minute breaks; one in the morning and one in the afternoon.
+Let's assume you have an eight-hour work shift, including a one-hour lunch and two 15-minute breaks, one in the morning and one in the afternoon.
 The total available work time is 6 & ½ hours, which equates to 390 minutes of available work time.
-Next, you’ll account for work stoppages.
-In our example, we’ll assume 135 minutes of work stoppages has occurred throughout the eight hour shift.
-The amount of actual work time is 390 minutes minus the 135 minutes, or 255 minutes.
-The productivity rate is 255 divided by 390, or 65%.
-The cycle time is 5 minutes per-unit.
-This means the works station produced 51 units in total; 255 minutes divided by the 5 minute cycle time.
-You have four work stations in the cell, so your output is 204 units.
+Next, you'll account for work stoppages.
+In our example, we'll assume 135 minutes of work stoppages have occurred throughout the eight-hour shift.

 Work Cell Design: